-- If you do not have a blueGel electrophoresis unit, no problem!
-We have a transilluminator onto which you can place your gels as soon as they are done (as seen by the leading and trailing dyes) to visualise your results immediately.
+- For best results, we recommend running your gels in the blueGel electrophoresis chamber.
+If you do not have a blueGel electrophoresis unit with built-in illuminator, we have a transilluminator onto which you can place your gels to visualise your results immediately.

 - These DNA samples require frozen storage, which will keep them stable for 12 months.